All Episodes

 All right, news roundup and information overload hour of the Sean Hannity show.

-Well, with that said, my confidence that I've been saying, you know, in the Ninth Circuit, it's it's it's irrelevant at this point.
+Well, with that said, my confidence, as I've been saying, you know, in the Ninth Circuit, it's irrelevant at this point.

-Joining us now is the senior editor of Conservative Review, Daniel Horowitz, who's been doing great work writing about this all week, representative Andy Biggs of Arizona.
+Joining us now is the senior editor of Conservative Review, Daniel Horowitz, who's been doing great work writing about this all week.

-Welcome both of you uh to the program.
+Representative Andy Biggs of Arizona, welcome both of you to the program.

 It was frustrating to me.